-1.5 Further Reading
+1.6 Further Reading

 There are numerous survey articles and textbooks that provide more detailed introductions to the topics introduced in this chapter.
-In the are of systems biology, the textbook by Alon [3] provides a broad view of some of the key elements of modern systems biology.
-A more comprehensive set of topics is covered in the recent textbook by Klipp [?], while a more engineering-oriented treatment of modeling of biological circuits can be found in the text by Myers [?].
-Two other books that are particularly noteworthy are Ptashne's book on the phage $\lambda$ [58] and Madhani's book on yeast [48], both of which use well-studied model systems to describe a general set of mechanisms and principles that are present in many different types of organisms.
+In the field of systems biology, the textbook by Alon [3] provides a broad view of some of the key elements of modern systems biology.
+A more comprehensive set of topics is covered in the recent textbook by Klipp [55], while a more engineering-oriented treatment of modeling of biological circuits can be found in the text by Myers [71].
+Two other books that are particularly noteworthy are Ptashne's book on the phage λ [77] and Madhani's book on yeast [61], both of which use well-studied model systems to describe a general set of mechanisms and principles that are present in many different types of organisms.